A leader is a person with a magnet in his heart

 Camp is a community of people who live, work and play together, and this is one of its greatest assets.
 Most counselors live in a cabin with four to six campers and teach an activity during activity periods.
 (Some counselors who are out of camp on trips a great deal do not have cabins.)
 The camp experience is one wherein adults have ample time to spend with youngsters, time to develop meaningful relationships, to talk, to listen, and to teach.

 Mondamin was founded by Frank Bell, Sr., known as Chief, in 1922.
 He directed it for 51 years.
 It is still owned by the Bell family.
 Frank Bell, Jr. directed Mondamin for 41 years before retiring in 2013.
-Andrew Bell, Chief’s grandson, is now the director of Mondamin while Nancy Bell, Chief’s daughter, runs our sister camp, Green Cove for Girls.
+Andrew Bell, Chief’s grandson, is now the director of Mondamin while Calla Bell Williamson, Chief’s granddaughter, runs our sister camp, Green Cove for Girls.

 Andrew grew up at Camp Mondamin.
 As a camper he spent time at most of the activities.
 Andrew learned to canoe at Mondamin and then trained with the US Canoe and Kayak team in high school.
 He has raced slalom C-1 and competed in freestyle OC-1 internationally.
 He graduated with a B.S. in Biology from Humbolt State University in California.
 During his time away from camp Andrew purposely worked at other types of programs to find new ideas.
 He has been on staff for over 20 years now working previously as a cabin counselor, trip leader, Linehead, Head of the Paddling Program, and Assistant Director.
 His background is that of an instructor and he now sees himself as a counselor’s counselor.

-Andrew moved back to North Carolina with his wife, Sarah, in 2005.
-They have 2 fantastic kids who enjoy all parts of the camp experience.
+Andrew moved back to North Carolina in 2005.
+He has 2 fantastic kids who enjoy all parts of the camp experience.
 Andrew still likes to get out on the rivers when he can as well as bike, ride horses, sail, and just about anything else outside.